MakesYT/NodifyM.Avalonia/README.md

 #### You can git clone the project and run `NodifyM.Avalonia.Example`

 ## Changelog
+### 1.0.5
+ - Added the ability to temporarily without automatically align Node while holding Shift
+ - Added the ability to display text on Connection
 ### 1.0.4
  - Add align Node configuration properties
  - Add Node automatic alignment